Homebuyer Assistance Program

 - The applicant must participate in the required homeownership classes.

 - Funds provided through the program are to be used for units that do not exceed the HUD Single Family Mortgage Limits.
-Currently, for Lexington County, the sales price for a single-family dwelling cannot exceed $200,160 (95% of the median area’s purchase) to qualify for assistance.
+Currently, for the County of Lexington, the sales price for a single-family dwelling cannot exceed $138,000 for an existing home or $195,000 for a new home (95% of the median area’s purchase) to qualify for assistance.

 - The property must appraise for at least the purchase price.

 - The property selected for purchase must meet, at a minimum, Section 8 Housing Quality Standards (HQS).
-A Lexington County Building Inspector will inspect all homes to determine compliance with quality standards.
+The County of Lexington will have a professional inspector examine all homes to determine compliance with quality standards.

-If you are interested in applying for assistance through the Homeownership Assistance Program or have questions, please contact the Community Development Department via phone at (803) 785-8121 or via e-mail at email@example.com.
+If you are interested in applying for assistance through the Homeownership Assistance Program or have questions, please contact the Community Development Department Grant Programs Division at (803) 785-8121 or via e-mail at firstname.lastname@example.org.